 Quantum and Damages Experts: Cost-Based Engineering and Construction Claims

-Combining engineering analyses and fact finding with cost accounting and cost-variance analysis produces a well-supported and compensable claim or presents a strong defense against a claim’s validity.
+Combining engineering analyses and fact-finding with cost accounting and cost-variance analysis produces a well-supported and compensable claim or presents a strong defense against a claim’s validity.

 Our approach integrates engineering, accounting, and financial experts.

-Cost-based engineering and construction claims address increased time and performance costs resulting from unresolved change orders, disputed specifications, delays, loss of productivity, and other causes.
+Cost-based engineering and construction damages claims address increased time and performance costs resulting from unresolved change orders, disputed specifications, delays, loss of productivity, and other causes.
 An owner may seek to recover for increased costs to design and construct a project due to contractor mismanagement.
-Our quantum and damages experts calculate the damages incurred by defective contractor work, decreased production capacity due to defective design, and delay or liquidated damages resulting from contractor delays.
+Our construction quantum experts calculate the damages incurred by defective contractor work, decreased production capacity due to defective design, and delay or liquidated damages resulting from contractor delays.

 In cost-based claims, direct, indirect, and “other” costs comprise a contractor’s claimable costs and are determined by (1) technical analyses to isolate changes in scope, timing, sequencing, etc., to which costs are applied, and (2) cost variance analyses that compare the original estimate for work with the actual cost incurred and correlate the variances to the causes of cost growth.
 The Cost/Damages Matrix below illustrates the breakdown of costs of various work activities to categories of cost variances between the original contract values and actual costs incurred.
 Ideally, the analytical results of (1) and (2) equal the same claimable amount, but generally they do not.
 Differing results arise because the sum of cost components of separately priced claimable events may differ from actual costs incurred when comparing actual costs to the control budget or contract values for each cost component.

-Combining engineering analyses and fact finding with cost accounting and cost-variance analysis produces a well-supported and compensable claim or presents a strong defense against a claim’s validity.
+Combining engineering analyses and fact-finding with cost accounting and cost-variance analysis produces a well-supported and compensable claim or presents a strong defense against a claim’s validity.
 Long International’s engineering, accounting, and financial experts join their experience and knowledge in an integrated approach.
-We not only seek to identify the technical issues that increase man-hours and costs in a contractor’s job cost reports, but we also seek to ensure that costs represented in job cost reports are traceable to the payroll reports, accounts paid, and general ledger.
-The result is a claim that has received detailed engineering analysis to help evaluate causation and entitlement, together with a proof of costs incurred arising from the cause.
+We not only seek to identify the technical issues that increase man-hours and costs in a contractor’s construction cost reports, but we also seek to ensure that costs represented in job cost reports are traceable to the payroll reports, accounts paid, and general ledger.
+The result is a claim that has received detailed engineering analysis to help evaluate causation and entitlement, together with proof of costs incurred arising from the cause.